Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Methods

 \section{Methods}

 Consider the $n$-planet problem, which describes perturbed Keplerian motion around a dominant mass.
-In this section we describe symplectic \citep{hair06,chann90} and time-reversible \citep{hair06,HB18} maps, or integrators, typically used to study such systems in astrophysics over long time scales.
+In this section we describe symplectic \citep{hair06,chann90,H19} and time-reversible \citep{hair06,HB18} maps, or integrators, typically used to study such systems in astrophysics over long time scales.
 We use notation described in more detail in \cite{DH17}.
 It also more fully gives mathematical background for our work.
 A version of the Wisdom--Holman method \citep{WH91,kino91} can be written,

 $\hat{A}$ is an operator for function $A$. $h$ is the fixed timestep. $\hat{A}$ acts on functions of phase space $f$: $\hat{A} f = \{f,A\}$, where $\{\}$ indicate Poisson brackets.
 We have assumed, for simplicity, a conservative system with Hamiltonian $H = A + B$.
-The arguments in this paper are easily generalized to nonconservative systems described by first order differential equations, $\dot{x} = (\hat{A} + \hat{B} ) x$ (e.g., \cite{Tamayoetal2020,LR01} ).
-Ordinary differential equations exactly describing the motion of this map are obtained from $\sub{\tilde{H}}{WH} $. $\sub{\tilde{H}}{WH} $ is derived from the BCH formula \citep{hair06}. $A$ and $B$ can be written in a variety of coordinate systems, and the functions $A$ and $B$ can be chosen differently, so long as $H = A + B$ \citep{HD17}. $A$ describes Keplerian motion and is integrable. $B$ includes all other forces and effects in the system.
-If $B$ is nonintegrable, \eqref{eq:WH} must be modified further \citep{LR01,HD17}.
+The arguments in this paper are easily generalized to nonconservative systems described by first order differential equations, $\dot{x} = (\hat{A} + \hat{B} ) x$ (e.g., \cite{Tamayoetal2020,LR01} ). $\sub{\tilde{H}}{WH} $ is derived from the BCH formula \citep{hair06}. $A$ and $B$ can be written in a variety of coordinate systems, and the functions $A$ and $B$ can be chosen differently, so long as $H = A + B$ \citep{HD17}. $A$ describes Keplerian motion and is integrable. $B$ includes all other forces and effects in the system.
+Eq. \eqref{eq:WH} can{, but need not,} be modified further to produce efficient maps \citep[e.g.,][]{LR01,HD17}.
 Another modification is to separate the momentum dependent terms of $B$ (if possible) as $B = B^\prime(q) + S(p)$, where $q$ and $p$ are coordinates and momenta, respectively.
 Then, we can write:

 Let $\epsilon$ be the ratio of the maximum planetary mass to the dominant mass.
 The error of WH is then $\mathcal O(\epsilon h^2)$\footnote{\cite{HD17} use a different convention for $\epsilon$.}.

 We denote the next method by WHc, a ``corrected'' \citep{WHT96,W06} version of WH.